glycerine/zebrapack/README.md

 what does a schema look like?
 See  https://github.com/glycerine/zebrapack/blob/master/testdata/my.go and  https://github.com/glycerine/zebrapack/blob/master/testdata/my.z.json for example:

-First here is (a shortened version of) the go file that we parsed:
+First here is (a shortened version of) the go file that we parsed.
+The zebraSchemaId64 is a random number generated with a quick command line call to `zebrapack -genid`.
+Assigning a `zebraSchemaId64` in your Go source/schema can avoid format ambiguity.

 ~~~
 package main